Back to Blog

 Post First Day

 This section of onboarding is the most extensive.
 This is where we dot our i’s and cross our t’s.
-Fresh has over 25 applications/services we work with on a daily basis.
-These final 22 onboarding steps include items like: providing gym access, expanding our org chart, uploading a bio and headshot to numerous places, ordering business cards, and opening accounts for business tools like Harvest and Basecamp.
+ADK has over 25 applications/services we work with on a daily basis.
+These final 22 onboarding steps include items like providing gym access, expanding our org chart, uploading a bio and headshot to numerous places, ordering business cards, and opening accounts for business tools like Harvest and Basecamp.

 In closing, let me be clear about one thing: even though it was released on mainstream media, the 44-step checklist published on Inc.com is by no means a finished product.
 In fact, I honestly just thought of another step while typing this.
 Now it’s 45 steps, and that’s okay.
-At its very core, Fresh Tilled Soil is a design thinking organization.
+At its very core, ADK is a design thinking organization.
 This means we are relentlessly digging into experiences, listening, adapting, iterating, and testing to find the best solution… and then iterating again.
 This inquisitive lens allowed us to craft an onboarding process that warmly welcomes new hires and sets the stage for how we operate, but onboarding is just the beginning.
 We approach all challenges with this mindset.
 We understand that experience drives everything.
 For our employees, our clients, our clients’ customers, every touchpoint is an opportunity to make a statement.
 So, what’s your statement?
 Is it something like, “Hi!
 Oh wow, you’re here, um” or more like, “Welcome!
 We are so thrilled to have you.
 Let’s do this.”